YS8610/ngShoppingCart/README.md

 # AngularShoppingCart

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.
+Refactor the code using service and custom filter pipe instead of using event and attribute binding to pass data between components.

 ## Development server